slimndap/jeero/readme.txt

 = 1.2 =

 * Added support for the [Very Simple Event List plugin](/plugins/very-simple-event-list/).
-* Fixed several import issues with The Event Calendar.
+* Fixed several import issues with The Events Calendar.

 = 1.1 =